 Contribution rates are determined by the "entry age normal with a frozen initial liability" actuarial method.
 This is a "level contribution" actuarial method intended to keep employer and employee contribution rates at a level percentage of payroll over the years.
-This method determines the amount of contributions necessary to fund: I) the current service cost, which represents the estimated amount necessary to pay for benefits earned by the employees during the current service year plus actuarial gains or losses arising from the difference between actual and assumed experience; and 2) the prior service cost, which represents the estimated amount necessary to pay for unfunded benefits earned prior to the employer becoming a participating employer in WRS and the past service cost of benefit improvements.
+This method determines the amount of contributions necessary to fund: 1) the current service cost, which represents the estimated amount necessary to pay for benefits earned by the employees during the current service year plus actuarial gains or losses arising from the difference between actual and assumed experience; and 2) the prior service cost, which represents the estimated amount necessary to the employer becoming a participating employer in WRS and the past service cost of benefit improvements.